Beneath the Blue

-Beneath the Blue, also known as Way of the Dolphin, is a 2010 American drama film sequel to the 2007 Michael Sellers' film Eye of the Dolphin starring Carly Schroeder.
-It is distributed by Monterey Media and Quantum Entertainment.
-The film was written by the same writer as the prequel, Wendell Morris.
+Beneath the Blue, also known as Way of the Dolphin, is a 2010 American drama film distributed by Monterey Media and Quantum Entertainment, a sequel to the 2007 film Eye of the Dolphin.
+The film was written by the same writer as its predecessor, Wendell Morris.
 The film stars Paul Wesley, Caitlin Wachs, and David Keith.
 A then-unknown Samantha Jade makes her film debut.
 The film was released on October 24, 2010.

 Plot

 Dolphin researchers suspect the US Navy's sonar program is causing dolphin deaths.
 When the US Navy abducts a scientific research dolphin, a teenage dolphin researcher, Alyssa Hawk, risks getting caught to save the dolphin.